 Under the terms of the agreement, TCL will “design, manufacture, sell, and provide customer support for BlackBerry-branded mobile devices,” while BlackBerry will help with the software and services.

 Soon after the announcement, they’ve successfully released two smartphones.
-The Dtek 50 for ₹21,900 being the mid-ranger and Dtek 60 for ₹46,990 being the Flagship offering.
+The Dtek 50 for ₹21,900 being the mid-range and Dtek 60 for ₹46,990 being the Flagship offering.

 Blackberry DTEK 70 (Mercury)